abhinmodgil/aisoc_output/1716287720.40116077/4_execution_plan.md

 ### Reasoning Monologue

-1.  **Overall Analysis:** The alert is for brute force attempts against a user ('diana.gomez') on a production web server ('ALU-WEB-PROD-01').
-This is a medium-severity, multi-stage attack.
+1.  **Overall Analysis:** The alert is for brute-force attacks (T1110) targeting a production web server.
+The attacker appears to be attempting to access the account of a legitimate user (`diana.gomez`).
-2.  **Strategy for Wazuh Query:** Since the attacker is attempting to connect repeatedly, we should focus on network behavior rather than individual login failures.
-A wide time window (≥1 hour) will help us identify potential reconnaissance or follow-up actions.
-3.  **Strategy for Velociraptor Query:** Firewall logs can reveal if the attacker was actively trying to gain access through the perimeter defenses.
-We want to check both allowed and denied connections to see if the attacker was probing different ports or protocols.
+2.  **Strategy for Wazuh Queries:** Given the nature of the attack, it’s important to investigate both the network behavior and the local system context.
+We’ll start with network-based reconnaissance to identify additional failed logon attempts, then pivot to the local system to gather more detailed information about the target user and potential lateral movement.
+3.  **Strategy for Velociraptor Query:** Since we have identified a suspicious IP address (`203.0.113.75`) involved in the attack, we will focus our investigation on the target host (`ALU-WEB-PROD-01`) to determine if there are any related events in the event logs.
-4.  **Strategy for MISP Query:** The attacker's IP (`203.0.113.75`) is a key IOC.
-We should perform a comprehensive MISP search to gather as much information about it as possible.
+4.  **Strategy for MISP Query:** Given the presence of the IP address as an IOC, we will perform a lookup in MISP to retrieve additional contextual information about the IP address, such as its reputation, associated tags, and any known malicious activities linked to it.
-5.  **Strategy for Organization Database Queries:** The target user ('diana.gomez') and the affected host ('ALU-WEB-PROD-01') are both internal assets.
-We need to retrieve detailed information about them from our internal database.
+5.  **Strategy for Organization Database Queries:** Since the target user (`diana.gomez`) is part of the organization, we will leverage internal databases to gather more information about the user, including their ownership, role, and any recent changes to their account.

 ### Execution Plan

 Tool: Wazuh
-Question: Show all network traffic from IP `203.0.113.75` to `ALU-WEB-PROD-01` in the last 24 hours.
-Are there any unusual patterns?
+Question: Show all failed logons from IP `203.0.113.75` to `ALU-WEB-PROD-01` in the last 24 hours.
+Are there other failed attempts?
 Action Type: Search
 Input Parameters:
   source_ip: 203.0.113.75
-  destination_hostname: ALU-WEB-PROD-01
+  destination_host: ALU-WEB-PROD-01
   time_window: 24h
 <EXECUTE>
-agent.name:"ALU-WEB-PROD-01" AND data.srcip:"203.0.113.75" AND @timestamp:[2024-05-21T10:30:00.000Z TO 2024-05-22T10:30:00.000Z]
+agent.name:"ALU-WEB-PROD-01" AND data.destip:"203.0.113.75" AND data.status:"0xc000006d" AND @timestamp:[2024-05-21T10:30:20.890Z TO 2024-05-22T10:30:20.890Z]
 </EXECUTE>
 ---
 Tool: Velociraptor
-Question: Check firewall logs on `ALU-WEB-PROD-01` for any blocked connections from `203.0.113.75`.
+Question: Search event logs on `ALU-WEB-PROD-01` for any failed logons from `203.0.113.75`.
+Are they related to `diana.gomez`?
 Action Type: Search
 Input Parameters:
   hostname: ALU-WEB-PROD-01
   source_ip: 203.0.113.75
+  username: diana.gomez
 <EXECUTE>
-SELECT * FROM firewall_logs(host="ALU-WEB-PROD-01") WHERE srcip="203.0.113.75" OR dstip="203.0.113.75"
+SELECT * FROM event_logs(
+    host = "ALU-WEB-PROD-01",
+    event_id = 4625,
+    where = {
+        "sourceIp": "203.0.113.75",
+        "username": "diana.gomez"
+    }
+)
 </EXECUTE>
 ---
 Tool: MISP